TungTran2095/Medsal/README.md

 #### `get_total_revenue`

 This function is used by the Payroll Dashboard to calculate the total sum of "Kỳ báo cáo" from the "Doanh_thu" table, with optional filters for a selected year and an array of months.
-It assumes "Doanh_thu" table has `nam` (integer) and `thang` (text, e.g., "Tháng 01") columns for filtering.
+It assumes "Doanh_thu" table has `nam` (integer), `thang` (text, e.g., "Tháng 01"), and "Tên đơn vị" (text) columns for filtering.
+Rows where "Tên đơn vị" is "Medcom", "Medon", "Medicons", "Meddom", or "Med Group" are excluded.

 **SQL Code:**
 ```sql